FiloAle/fire-tv/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-For a better experience, open the server's link (<IP address>:3000) from your smartphone's browser.
+For a better experience, open the server's link (`YOUR_COMPUTER_IP:3000`) from your smartphone's browser.